Carmzy/NetScanner/README.md

 If possible that you don't have any of these common libraries, then install them.
 For security purposes, the libraries will not be given explicably...

 ## Sources
 This program potentially works in fully functional Python environments.
-Datasets must not be used for illegal purposes but only for penetration testing only and educational purposes as well.
+Datasets must not be used for illegal purposes but only for penetration testing and educational purposes as well.

 ## Usage
 This program uses only two commands to work.
 Note that CLI is not possible so you only need to run the program with ease.